chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 }
 ```

-**NOTE1**: You might wonder why jiffies has not been directly declared as a 64-bit unsigned long long integer on the 80×86 architecture.
+**NOTE 1**: You might wonder why jiffies has not been directly declared as a 64-bit unsigned long long integer on the 80×86 architecture.
 The answer is that accesses to 64-bit variables in 32-bit architectures cannot be done atomically.
 Therefore, every read operation on the whole 64 bits requires some synchronization technique to ensure that the counter is not updated while the two 32-bit half-counters are read; as a consequence, every 64-bit read operation is significantly slower than a 32-bit read operation.

-**NOTE2**: Needless to say, both jiffies and jiffies_64 must be considered read-only.
+**NOTE 2**: Needless to say, both jiffies and jiffies_64 must be considered read-only.

 #### 7.6.2.1 获得Jiffies的取值